 Friction stir welding using an adjustable pin tool can reduce or eliminate the pin hole typically created as a result of conventional friction stir welding.
 An automated system uses a controller to sense the pressure on the shoulder and retract the tool slightly to keep pressure constant, and incrementally withdraws the tool as it reaches the end of the traverse, eliminating any keyhole that would be created.

 Friction stir welding is ideal for producing superior, high-precision welds across a wide variety of applications and in industries like aerospace, nuclear, automotive, marine, and rail.
 There are many advantages to friction stir welding, including:

 - Weld (Almost) Anything – In Single Pass.
-Friction stir welding can weld previously un-weldable alloys, dissimilar alloys, joints with complex curvatures, and materials less than 1 mm and greater than 75 mm thick in a single pass.
+Friction stir welding can weld previously un-weldable alloys, dissimilar alloys, joints with complex curvatures, and materials up to 75 mm thick in a single pass.

 - Weld Stronger Joints.
 Friction stir welding creates stronger joints compared to traditional joining methods like mechanical fasteners or fusion welding.
 FSW also makes it easier to create high strength alloys, even with dissimilar alloys.

 - Ensure Superior Precision and Consistency.
 Friction stir welding is a CNC controlled, solid state process that produces precise and consistent results by reducing the risk of defects, distortion, or residual stress.

 - Real-time Quality Monitoring.
 Due to the solid state process, real time data can be collected while performing the weld that can be used in quality monitoring.

 - Increase Cost-Efficiency.
 Friction stir welding requires less raw materials compared to traditional methods and is quick to set up, saving costs and increasing efficiency.